seamuslowry/hundred-and-ten/README.md

 ### Tricks

 Each round consists of five tricks.
 Each player contributes one card to a trick.
-When all players have played a card, the trick ends and a winner is determined.
+When all players have played a card, the trick ends and a winner is determined (see [Winning a Trick](#winning-a-trick)).

 The first trick begins with the player to the left of the highest bidder; play continues clockwise until the trick is complete.
 Subsequent tricks will begin with the winner of the previous trick.